dylngg/ijustwanttowritemd/README.md

 1. Write your markdown file.
 2. Publish. `./publish.sh source.md dest.html`

-See `examples/` for some examples.
+See `examples/` for an example.
+You can view it published [here](https://dylngg.github.io/ijustwanttowritemd/examples/catipsum/).

 ## Styling